wp-plugins/wordpress-form-manager/readme.txt

 First, any behavior other than 'Default' restricts the form to registered users of your site.

 * Default - The form simply collects submission data.
 Anybody can use the form.
 * Registered users only - The form is restricted to registered users of your site.
 If an unregistered user / user that has not logged in accesses the form, a message is displayed: "(form name) is only available to registered users".
-If you want to change the message, edit the line for $fm_registered_user_only_msg in settings.php .
 * Single submission - The form can only be submitted once.
 After that, a summary of the user's submission data is displayed in place of the form.
-* 'User profile' style - Like 'Single submission', but allows users to edit the submitted data.
+* 'User profile' style - Works like 'Single submission', but allows users to edit the submitted data.
 Only one submission is stored in the database.
 * Keep only most recent submission - Behaves like 'Registered users only', but only keeps the latest submission in the database.

-= How do I use / what is reCAPTCHA? =
+= What is reCAPTCHA? =

 The 'reCAPTCHA' form element is a spam / bot blocker.
 It can be though of as a 'human test', that is, it distinguishes between human beings using your site and a spam bots.
 It presents an image of some distorted text and asks you to enter the text.